-Christo’s Running Fence: Photos, Stories and Memories
+From the Archives: Memories of Christo’s Running Fence

-Editor’s Note: This article was originally published in 2016, 40 years after the installation of “Running Fence.”
+This article was originally published in 2016, 40 years after the installation of “Running Fence.”
 Christo, who made monumental art around the world, died at 84 on May 31, 2020.
+Jeanne-Claude, his artistic and life partner, died at 74 on Nov.
+18, 2009.

 The hamlet of Valley Ford hasn’t changed much in the last four decades.
 There’s more traffic, of course: It’s located on scenic Highway 1, and Bodega Bay is just 8 miles to the west.
 But Dinucci’s Italian Dinners is still there, serving the family-style meals that made its initial reputation more than a century ago.